 From the beginning, theology has been at the center of the church.
 Creeds, councils, and confessions were and are hallmarks of a devoted commitment to the faith; what is simply called confessionalism.
 Justin S. Holcomb points out that “[for] the early Christians . . . creeds were meant to be used by groups—not just a summary of what everyone in the room agrees upon but a promise made and kept as a group. . .
 Creeds aren’t dogmas that are imposed on Scripture but are themselves drawn from the Bible and provide a touchstone to the faith for Christians of all times and places.”
 From the early patristic era, the church has had to wrestle through Christological formations as well as trinitarian constructs in light of a monotheistic tradition.
 Furthermore, the Reformation had to work through fallacies of the Roman Catholic Church and her doctrines of penance and indulgences.
 The hard work of scholarly precision was not merely an academic exercise in order to mount a stake upon intellectual elitism, but rather a service to the church in expressing a faithful witness of the Lord Jesus Christ via the revealed words of Scripture.

 Theology matters!
-Not for the sake of mere scholarship, but for the enjoyment of the church and her spiritual and practical well being.
-Theology, then, rooted within the sacred Scriptures grants a proper lens into seeing the truine God and Him as the centerpiece of our life, which is the source of hope, joy, and love.
-Anything less—though we can not exhaust God’s divine Word—would be a disservice to the body of Christ and to the glory of God.
+Not for the sake of mere scholarship, but for the enjoyment of the church and her spiritual and practical well-being.
+Theology, then, rooted within the sacred Scriptures grants a proper lens into seeing the triune God and Him as the centerpiece of our life, which is the source of hope, joy, and love.
+Anything less—though we cannot exhaust God’s divine Word—would be a disservice to the body of Christ and to the glory of God.
 Semper reformanda (always reforming).

 McYoung Y. Yang (MDiv, The Southern Baptist Theological Seminary; ThM, Midwestern Baptist Theological Seminary)